sympy/sympy/doc/src/tutorial/manipulation.rst

     >>> Add(Pow(x, 2), Mul(x, y))
     x**2 + x*y

-A SymPy expression tree might have many branches, and could be quite deep or quite broad.
+SymPy expression trees can have many branches, and can be quite deep or quite broad.
 Here is a more complicated example

     >>> expr = sin(x*y)/2 - x**2 + 1/y
     >>> srepr(expr)